Tuesday, September 9, 2025

 The Transsexual Skyline Squatter

 Looking for more accepting environs, the Simmons headed north.
 According to a The New York Times article, “Transsexual Starting New Life in Catskills,” Nov.
 23, 1975, the couple moved into a former gothic home where President Martin Van Buren, who lived in nearby Kinderhook, was married.
-The Simmons had plans to restore it, but left or were evicted for non-payment of rent, leaving the home reportedly “an empty wreck.”
-I suspect employment for an interracial couple, one of whom was transgendered and had been featured in a recent New York Times article, was challenging in small-town Conservative Catskill.
+The Simmons had plans to restore it but abandoned the property when a book deal Dawn was working on fell through and they were unable to complete the sale, leaving the home, reportedly, “an empty wreck.”

 Concluding Thoughts